“The illiterate of the future are not those who can’t read or write but those who cannot learn, unlearn, and relearn.” Alvin Toffler

 The best part?
 It is joyous.
 Learning something for the first time is one thing, but testing an existing bit of knowledge or behaviour is truly enriching.
 We pay more attention to the process, because we are truly present for all of it.
 This is growth; truly.

 Dismantling something that felt like part of you will inevitably help you to think more deeply about who you actually are, what you want, how you think, and how you learn.
 Eckhart Tolle tells us that when two opinions are arguing in our mind, we are neither of them.
-We are the listener in the space between them.
+We are the listeners in the space between them.

 These are learning insights that will serve you well beyond your formative years… now that we think about it, “formative years” is a silly expression when we learn and grow all the time.
 You see?
 We are always learning, unlearning and relearning, and we wouldn’t have it any other way.